Alfred Russel Wallace: Opposition to Eugenics

-In 1898, Wallace wrote a paper advocating a pure paper money system, not backed by silver or gold, which impressed the economist Irving Fisher so much that he dedicated his 1920 book Stabilizing the Dollar to Wallace.
+Opposition to militarism

-Wallace wrote on other social and political topics, including in support of women's suffrage and repeatedly on the dangers and wastefulness of militarism.
+Wallace wrote repeatedly on the dangers and wastefulness of militarism.
 In an 1899 essay, he called for popular opinion to be rallied against warfare by showing people "that all modern wars are dynastic; that they are caused by the ambition, the interests, the jealousies, and the insatiable greed of power of their rulers, or of the great mercantile and financial classes which have power and influence over their rulers; and that the results of war are never good for the people, who yet bear all its burthens (burdens)".
 In a letter published by the Daily Mail in 1909, with aviation in its infancy, he advocated an international treaty to ban the military use of aircraft, arguing against the idea "that this new horror is 'inevitable', and that all we can do is to be sure and be in the front rank of the aerial assassins—for surely no other term can so fitly describe the dropping of, say, ten thousand bombs at midnight into an enemy's capital from an invisible flight of airships."

+Trade, monetary policy, and women's suffrage

+Wallace criticised the UK's free trade policies for the negative impact they had on working-class people.
+In 1898, he wrote a paper advocating a pure paper money system, not backed by silver or gold, which impressed the economist Irving Fisher so much that he dedicated his 1920 book Stabilizing the Dollar to Wallace.
+Wallace wrote in support of women's suffrage.
+In a letter read at a 1909 woman's suffrage meeting and published in The Times Wallace stated that he had long supported women having the vote, because he believed that it was a fundamental principle that all human beings living in a country, including women, should have the same legal rights and liberties.

+Books on social reform

 In 1898, Wallace published The Wonderful Century: Its Successes and Its Failures, about developments in the 19th century.
 The first part of the book covered the major scientific and technical advances of the century; the second part covered what Wallace considered to be its social failures including the destruction and waste of wars and arms races, the rise of the urban poor and the dangerous conditions in which they lived and worked, a harsh criminal justice system that failed to reform criminals, abuses in a mental health system based on privately owned sanatoriums, the environmental damage caused by capitalism, and the evils of European colonialism.
 Wallace continued his social activism for the rest of his life, publishing the book The Revolt of Democracy just weeks before his death.